Stack Teardowns · Issue 02 · Web track · Desktop

 - Bid attempt counting:

-- A bid attempt is a per-bidder request that either returned a measurable response within tmax (counted in latencyByBidder samples, 51 in this session) or fired a bidTimeout event (counted in timeoutsByBidder, 412 in this session).
-Total bidder-level attempts: 463.
-The 536 figure above is total Prebid bid requests captured on the wire, which includes both bidder-level attempts and wrapper-level requests routed server-side.
+- A bid attempt is a per-bidder request that either returned a measurable response within tmax (counted in latencyByBidder samples, 61 in this capture) or fired a bidTimeout event (counted in timeoutsByBidder, 3,002 in this capture).
+Total bidder-level attempts: 3,063.
+The 2,721 figure for total bid requests captured on the wire includes both bidder-level attempts and wrapper-level requests routed server-side (notably Amazon TAM and Magnite Prebid Server, which do not surface as Prebid bidder events).

 - Wrapper attribution: